-Comparitech does not condone or encourage any violation of copyright restrictions.
-Please consider the law, victims, and risks of piracy before downloading copyrighted material without permission.
+Comparitech does not condone or encourage any violation of copyright law or restrictions.
+Please consider the law, victims, and risks of copyright piracy before downloading copyrighted material without permission.

 Legally speaking, seeding and leeching copyrighted material fall into different criminal categories.
 Think of it like buying illegal drugs: purchasing the drugs for personal use is definitely a crime, but a relatively minor one.
 Turning around and selling those drugs to others is a much more serious offense.
 Finding the original source of the drugs, or in this case the HD rip of the new Avengers movie, would be the best case scenario for law enforcement, but that isn’t always possible.
 The trackers act as the shady back alley marketplaces where all of these transactions go down, but they don’t personally handle any of the drugs.

-Prosecution of torrent users has been sporadic.
+The prosecution of torrent users has been sporadic.
 The chances of actually going to court or having to pay a settlement are pretty slim, but the penalties can be extremely high.
-The frequency of copyright holders suing torrenters for piracy peaked in the late 2000s.
-Pirates were sued for wildly disproportionate amounts of money, and most settled out of court.
+The frequency of copyright holders suing torrenters for copyright piracy peaked in the late 2000s.
+Copright pirates were sued for wildly disproportionate amounts of money, and most settled out of court.

 These public scare tactics shone poorly on the recording and movie industries because they were portrayed as petty millionaires bullying poor college students.
 Direct lawsuits are much less common these days, but the campaign against torrenters is far from over.